 I pull all my research into a Google Sheet to share with my clients.
 The document will include a list of keywords I believe we should target.
 Which pages we should target these keywords and also stats on how many people search each month for those words and more.

-I use a multitude of tools such as Google Keyword Planner, Google Trends, SEMRush, Moz and plain old Google search results.
+I use a multitude of tools such as Google Keyword Planner, Google Trends, SEMRush (please note we are an affiliate partner), Moz and plain old Google search results.

 Once both my client and I believe these are the keywords that will bring in sales/leads, I then analyse the website.